Hormonal contraception: Cardiovascular disease

-Combined oral contraceptives can increase the risk of certain types of cardiovascular disease in women with a pre-existing condition or already-heightened risk of cardiovascular disease.
-Smoking (for women over 35), metabolic conditions like diabetes, obesity and family history of heart disease are all risk factors which may be exacerbated by the use of certain hormonal contraceptives.
+Combined oral contraceptives can increase the risk of certain types of cardiovascular disease in women with a pre-existing condition or already heightened risk of cardiovascular disease.
+Smoking (for women over 35), metabolic conditions like diabetes, obesity, and a family history of heart disease are all risk factors that may be exacerbated by the use of certain hormonal contraceptives.
 Oral contraceptives have also been linked to an inflated risk of myocardial infarction, arterial thrombosis, and ischemic stroke.

 Blood clots

 Hormonal contraception methods are consistently linked with the risk of developing blood clots.
 However, the risk does vary depending on the hormone type or birth control method being used.

+Emotional well-being

+Hormonal Contraceptives have not been consistently shown to affect emotional well-being negatively.
+Most research suggests that users do not experience meaningful changes in mood.
+This is true even in studies that find measurable differences in neural indicators of emotion.
+Some studies suggest that hormonal contraceptives may have small effects on specific aspects of well-being and that individuals who are particularly sensitive to hormonal fluctuations could be at increased risk for mood-related side effects.
+However, findings in this field remain inconsistent.
+Much of this inconsistency is due to methodological challenges, including variability in natural hormonal fluctuations across the menstrual cycle and differences in menstrual cycle phase at testing.
+These factors make it difficult to compare between hormonal contraceptive users and naturally cycling individuals.

 Types

 There are two main classes of hormonal contraceptives: combined contraceptives contain both an estrogen and a progestin, and progestogen-only contraceptives that contain only progesterone or a synthetic analogue (progestin).
 There is also a non-hormonal contraceptive called ormeloxifene which acts on the hormonal system to prevent pregnancy.